aboutcode-org/aboutcode/README.md

 - **[container-inspector](https://github.com/nexB/container-inspector)**: a tool to analyze the structure and provenance of software components in Docker images using static analysis.
 Maintained by @pombredanne

 - **[license-expression](https://github.com/nexB/license-expression/)**: a library to parse, analyze, compare and normalize SPDX and SPDX-like license expressions using a boolean logic expression engine.
 See https://spdx.org/spdx-specification-21-web-version#h.jxpfx0ykyb60 to understand what an expression is.
 See https://github.com/nexB/license-expression for the code.
-The underlying boolea engine live at https://github.com/bastikr/boolean.py .
+The underlying boolean engine live at https://github.com/bastikr/boolean.py .
 Both are co-maintained by @pombredanne

 - **ABCD aka AboutCode Data**: a simple set of conventions to define data structures that all the AboutCode tools can understand and use to exchange data.
 The details are at [AboutCode Data](https://aboutcode.readthedocs.io/en/latest/aboutcode-data/abcd.html).
 ABOUT files and ScanCode Toolkit data are example of this approach.
 Other projects such as https://libraries.io and and [OSS Review Toolkit](https://github.com/heremaps/oss-review-toolkit) are also using these conventions.